-As part of our safeguarding initiative; PANTS programme pupils are taught the names of the external genitalia and know the differences between boys and girls.
+As part of PSHRE scheme of work; pupils are taught the names of the external genitalia and know the differences between boys and girls.
 As a school we feel this is vital for safeguarding so that a child has language to describe the private parts of their body and to seek help if they are abused.
 Article 34: You have the right to be free from sexual abuse